-When comparing vaping vs. smoking, all experts agree that e-cigarettes are far safer than traditional tobacco cigarettes.
-This doesn’t mean that e-cigs pose no health risks, but medical research has yet to identify any such risks.
-On the contrary, everyone knows that smoking is a deadly habit responsible for countless cancers and other health problems.
-Why do public health officials in the US continue to pair vaping with cigarette smoking, despite what smoking statistics continue to support?
+When comparing vaping vs. smoking, all experts agree that e-cigarettes are far safer than tobacco cigarettes.
+This does not mean that e-cigs pose no health risks, but that medical research has yet to identify any.
+Everyone knows that smoking is a deadly habit, and is responsible for countless cancers and other health problems.
+So, why do public health officials in the US continue to pair vaping with cigarette smoking, despite what smoking statistics continue to support?

 The Role of Nicotine in Classifying E-Cigs as Tobacco Products

-The majority of e-liquids contain nicotine, which in its natural form derives from the tobacco plant.
+The majority of e-liquids contain nicotine, which comes from the tobacco plant.
 Does this mean that e-cigs and e-liquids are tobacco products?
-It technically depends on what part of the world you’re in.
+It depends on what part of the world you’re in.

 In the US, the FDA has the final say about what legally constitutes a tobacco product.
 According to the FDA’s Deeming Regulations and the Tobacco Control Act of 2009, a tobacco product is “any product made or derived from tobacco that is intended for human consumption.”
 Although nicotine can be synthesized without tobacco, the FDA uses the fact that tobacco contains nicotine to justify the classification of e-liquids as tobacco products.
 The FDA’s definition also includes “any component, part, or accessory of a tobacco product,” which is how e-cig hardware also gets lumped into this category.
-While this may all sound arbitrary, it has important consequences for how statistics about smoking are calculated and reported, which in turn has a huge impact on public policy.
+These definitions play a part in how smoking statistics are calculated and reported.

 Related: How the FDA Regulates Vapor Products